Two more adventure locations in Piskaro.

 • Belle Silvra always appears in public wearing a veil that obscures her face.

-• The effective proselytizers for the cult are the Daughters of the Eel, strange “nuns” trained at the Nightsea Priory in the nearby town of Lachryma.
+• The most effective proselytizers for the cult are the Daughters of the Eel, strange “nuns” trained at the Nightsea Priory in the nearby town of Lachryma.